Synodic-Software/Soul-Engine/README.md

 Ways to interact with Soul Engine beyond this repository are currently being investigated.
 For your propiertery purposes, an alternate license will be also made available once the project is in a decent enough shape.

+Check out the currently open issues for opportunities to contribute!